erencansever/Heavy-Footbal-Bets-Anomalies/README.md

 **Six Major Leagues · Three Seasons · Calibration/Anomaly Analysis**

 ## Project Overview
-Nowadays, we hear many speculations about referees and major football teams across leagues worldwide.
-Some argue that referees influence matches in their favor; others claim that certain teams may underperform intentionally in coordination with betting companies.
-These claims are often amplified by high-profile incidents and social media discussions, but they rarely come with systematic evidence.
-To bring a more objective perspective to this debate, I decided to examine the relationship between market expectations before kick-off and what actually happens on the pitch.

-**Aim of the project:** I will collect match result data from the six major leagues over three consecutive seasons and pair it with information that approximates the “most frequently placed bets.”
-Because direct betting volume data is not publicly available, I will estimate heavily backed sides using related datasets—specifically, pre-match odds and their movement from opening to closing lines, converted to vig-free implied probabilities.
-This approach will allow me to test whether teams that the market appears to back strongly tend to underperform relative to their final implied probabilities.
-The goal is not to prove intent or wrongdoing, but to produce a transparent, reproducible calibration/anomaly analysis with clear limitations and uncertainty reporting, helping to inform the broader discussion with data rather than anecdotes.
+This project explores the relationship between betting market expectations and real match outcomes in major European football leagues.
+Motivated by the widespread speculations about referees, match fairness, and potential market manipulation, the project aims to investigate how strongly-backed teams perform relative to the probabilities implied by bookmaker odds.

+Using multi-season, real-world football datasets, I examine whether teams that experience significant support in the betting markets—measured through opening and closing odds movement—tend to meet, exceed, or underperform their expected probabilities.
+Since actual bet volume is not publicly available, line movement serves as a practical proxy for identifying the “heavily-backed side.”

+The central research question is: **"Do teams that receive strong betting market support before kick-off underperform relative to their final implied probabilities?"**

+To answer this, the project conducts an end-to-end analysis pipeline:
+- Collecting match results from the six major European leagues across three consecutive seasons,
+- Merging them with multi-bookmaker opening and closing odds,
+- Converting odds into vig-free implied probabilities,
+- Identifying matches with significant line movement,
+- Performing calibration tests and anomaly detection to compare expected vs. actual outcomes.

+The aim is not to confirm wrongdoing or intentional underperformance, but rather to provide a systematic, transparent, and reproducible statistical assessment.
+By grounding the discussion in data—rather than anecdotes or sensational claims—the project seeks to offer clearer insight into how well betting markets anticipate real match results and whether heavily-backed teams deviate meaningfully from market expectations.

 **Data Collection**